vishwanath79/AdTech-and-Data-Primer/_sources/About.md

 Non-usage of AI these days is like not using a computer in my opinion.

 The code examples in this book were generated using AI for boiler plate code and tweaked extensively to fit the needs of the book.
-All the code is for demonstration purposes only and will be constatntly updated as time permits to make sure its still relevant.
+All the code is for demonstration purposes only and will be updated as time permits to make sure its still relevant.

 ---